 You can also check out some of the virtual activities offered by local establishments to focus on something other than work during this time.
 For example, during the COVID-19 pandemic, the New England Aquarium is offering virtual tours, videos and activities.
 If you have children home during this time, this is a fun way to do something new with your kids during your break.
 There are also several Massachusetts museums giving virtual tours and interactive activities, such as the Museum of Our Industrial Heritage, the Berkshire Museum, and the Eric Carle Museum of Picture Book Art (another great option for kids).

 A lunch break is also a good time to join a virtual 12-Step or other group meeting if you’re in recovery from addiction and unable to go to your normal in-person groups.
 If you usually go to meetings twice a week, try to keep the same schedule when you’re at home.
-American Addiction Centers makes it easy to do this by hosting free remote support meetings.
+AdCare makes it easy to do this by hosting free remote support meetings.

 Communicate, Communicate, and Communicate More